Counseling & Human Development

-May be formed for undergraduate or graduate men and/or women.
-This group deals with a broad range of issues facing students, including academics, peer or romantic relationships, family issues, personal growth, and self-esteem.
-Group goals are expressing feelings, giving and receiving feedback, learning trust and improving interpersonal relationships.
+The General Counseling Group deals with a broad range of issues facing students, including academics, peer or romantic relationships, family issues, personal growth, and self-esteem.
+The goals of this group are to express feelings, give and receive feedback, learn trust and improve interpersonal relationships.

 A supportive time to help understand the reasons for a medical leave and the transitional issues commonly faced when returning to campus.